abronkema/google-homepage/README.md

 ## What I need to work on

 1. I did not approach this as mobile first.
 It is also not responsive.
-2. I used floats in my header/footer where I should have used flexbox and/or grid to place items.
-I need to go back through the tutorials for Flexbox/Grid.
+2. ~~I used floats in my header/footer where I should have used flexbox and/or grid to place items.
+I need to go back through the tutorials for Flexbox/Grid.~~
-3. I did not vertically align the text and the avatar image in the header.
+3. ~~I did not vertically align the text and the avatar image in the header.~~
-4. The page layout seems weird.
+4. ~~The page layout seems weird.
 The header, container and footer sections seem much larger on inspect than they should be.
-I assume it's a byproduct of not implementing flexbox/grid.
+I assume it's a byproduct of not implementing flexbox/grid.~~
 5. I could not figure out the apps dashboard icon thing.
 I was going to use a screenshot image placeholder, but it was blurry.
 I think there's an SVG or CSS shapes solution.

 ## Where I'll be going from here

-I'll be revisiting the Flexbox/Grid tutorials and will refactor this project.
+~~I'll be revisiting the Flexbox/Grid tutorials and will refactor this project.~~

+I'll revisit this again to make it responsive and maybe add some SVG or shapes for the app dashboard icon.